Manjari Chaturvedi: The Courtesan Project

-A brilliant initiative by Manjari Chaturvedi that is dedicated to work towards removing social stigmas associated with Courtesan, the Tawaifs, and thereby giving them much deserved respect and place as artists par excellence.
-"The Lost Songs and Dance of Courtesans - Gender discrimination in Arts and How it Shapes the Art for Future" is a project that archives and documents the lives and stories of the incredible women performers.
+Founded by Manjari Chaturvedi, The Courtesan Project seeks to address social stigmas associated with courtesans (tawaifs).
+The initiative focuses on recognizing these performers as artists and includes 'The Lost Songs and Dance of Courtesans,' a project dedicated to archiving and documenting their history and performances.

-Manjari has undertaken an absolutely new work, it is a lot of research as it brings alive dance and stories of women who were stigmatised by the society for being performers both music and dance and in an unfortunate society ridden by gender discrimination were not even part of the documentation history of the performing arts.
-Hence it becomes imminent we tell their brilliant stories to the world and show their dance.
-In the wake of inadequate research and documentation, several myths and misconceptions shroud lives and history of courtesans.
+To her own volition, Manjari undertook a new initiative wherein her dance form brought together both dance and stories of women who were stigmatized by the Indian society for being performers in royal courts.
+In the times of Medieval India and Mughal India, the social structure was ridden by gender discrimination which led to Indian women not being properly documented in performing arts.
+Such improper research and documentation causes myths and misconceptions about the lives and history of courtesans.
+Therefore, the project intends to remove gender and historical bias so one can respect the women as artists.

 Today, it is not uncommon to have the words ‘courtesan’ and ‘prostitute’ being used inter-changeably.
 This is the greatest error that has been continually done.
 In an extremely unfair record of history based on gender inequality, the men pursuing these arts are revered as "Ustads" (Masters) while the women pursuing the same arts became "Nautch Girls" (Dancing Girls).
 The current generations of erstwhile male court dancers talk about family lineage with a sense of pride extolling the greatness of their forefathers as dancers in royal courts.
 At the same time, the generations of women court dancers live with a sense of shame never disclosing their lineage or any connection with erstwhile courts.
 Gender discrimination in the field of arts has never been addressed and today this sect of women are ostracised in the society and considered "lesser" than their contemporary men.

 Manjari says, "It is the need of the hour to question and challenge the "disregard" towards these women artists and their traditions.
 We must think about this as a collective society and a project like this helps to shape up the collective conscience of the society."